 This 6-hour (1 day) course is for small and low risk Businesses.
 It is also suitable for instructors and trainers that run small classes. e.g. yoga, swimming and martial arts teachers.

-The Emergency First Aid at Work Level 3 qualification (EFAW) is ideal for most businesses whose risk assessment has identified that there is no requirement for a fully trained first aider for their workplace.
+The Emergency First Aid at Work qualification (EFAW) is ideal for most businesses whose risk assessment has identified that there is no requirement for a fully trained first aider for their workplace.

 All courses are delivered, evaluated and quality assured to meet the new guidelines set out by the HSE in October 2013 and meet the requirements of the First Aid at Work (First Aid) regulations 1981 and subsequent 2016 changes.
 The EFAW course fully meets the UK and European Resuscitation Council Guidelines 2015 as per the HSE requirements.
-If you need a Regulated version of this course, this is also available at an additional cost of £10 per candidate.
+If you need a Regulated version of this course, this may be available at an additional cost of £5 per candidate.
 Click here to learn about the difference between Regulated and non-Regulated.

 All courses are delivered, evaluated and quality assured to meet the new guidelines set out by the HSE in October 2013 and meet the requirements of the First Aid at Work (First Aid) regulations 1981 and subsequent 2016 changes.
 The EFAW course fully meets the UK and European Resuscitation Council Guidelines 2015 as per the HSE requirements.

-As of 1st October 2017 this Qualification has been classified as RQF Level 3 in England & Wales and SQCF Level 6 in Scotland.
+As of 1st October 2017 the Regulated version of this Qualification has been classified as RQF Level 3 in England & Wales and SQCF Level 6 in Scotland.

 The syllabus is as follows:-